Indianapolis Zoo Loses Its Two Youngest Elephants To Deadly Virus Days Apart

 “We’ve had a really difficult day.
 We’ve lost two of our youngest African elephants within a week of each other.
 Our zoo family is devastated.”

-The disease that claimed the lives of the two elephants occurs both in the wild and in captivity.
-Described as “aggressive,” the disease causes fatal hemorrhaging in the animals.
+The disease that claimed the lives of the two elephants is described as “aggressive,” causing fatal hemorrhaging in the animals.
 There is no vaccination and no cure.
 Younger elephants, such as Kalina and Nyah, are at the greatest risk.

 “It is one of the most deadly viral infections in elephants worldwide but is most commonly found in Asian elephants.
 It occurs in elephants in the wild as well as those in human care such as in sanctuaries and zoos.
 EEHV can strike without warning.”